software-students-spring2025/4-containers-good-team/README.md

 cp .env.example .env
 ```

-Replace with your MongoDB connection string
+Replace the template URI with your MongoDB connection string

 Run the command:
 ```shell